cloud36/uplift_modeling_criteo/eda_notebooks/readme.md

 -- This results in zero ad exposures for treatment subjects!
 ```

 2. Features should be independent of treatment / control group.
 If not, there was a problem with the randomization strategy.
-This can be confirmed with a Classifier 2 Sample Test (more about this test here)
+This can be confirmed with a Classifier 2 Sample Test.
+This test states that a classifier trained to predict the treatment variable should do no better than chance level.

-INSERT GRAPH and p-values
+To accomplish this, we first build a classifier on a random sample of the 25 million observations, then record the loss of this trained model.
+Secondly, randomly assign a treatment variable to each observation in the dataset, train a classifier and record the loss.
+We then repeat the second step 500 times provided a distribution for our null hypothesis and perform a one sample T-test.
+Below, we can see the results.

 3. Make sure collected attributes possess predictive power.
 As Criteo mentions, this is a concern as the logged features were easy to collect and anonymized.